 My clients call the one-hour speaking engagements that I deliver "keynotes."
 I call them "sales calls."
-When I introduce myself to an organization, and they also get to know my company and my services, I can add value to them.
+When I introduce myself to an organization and the company also gets to know my company and my services, I can add value to that company.
 That's a home run.
-In my mind the keynote becomes the appetizer to creating a more realistic approach to training and to establishing a long-term relationship.
+In my mind, the keynote becomes the appetizer to creating a more realistic approach to training and to establishing a long-term relationship.